 - The Station Agent: This film about a little person (Peter Dinklage) who inherits an old station building along the now-freight-only New York Susquehenna & Western Railway, begins in Hoboken, where extensive footage of the Terminal and its yards are used.

 - Jim Jarmusch's 2016 film Paterson features Adam Driver as a veteran and an aspiring poet who drives an NJT bus in Paterson.
-Driver's casting became hilarious for some NJT bus commuters that were fed up with the delays and confusing nature of the system itself, claiming "only NJT could spawn someone as evil as Kylo Ren".
+Driver's casting became Hilarious in Hindsight for some NJT bus commuters that were fed up with the delays and confusing nature of the system itself, claiming "only NJT could spawn someone as evil as Kylo Ren".